 In this article, we will show you how to transfer SQL Server table Structures in SSIS without data from one Database to another Database using the Transfer SQL Server Objects task.
-If you want to transfer SQL Server tables with data, Please refer to Transfer SQL Server Tables with Data in SSIS article.
+If you want to transfer SQL Server tables with data, Please refer to Transfer Tables with Data article.

-Transfer SQL Server Table Structures Using Transfer SQL Server Objects Task in SSIS
+Transfer Table Structures Using Transfer SQL Server Objects Task in SSIS

 If you observe the below screenshot, we have one Empty Database (TRANSFERDBTASKS).
 In this example, we are going to transfer a few tables without data from [Adventure Works DW 2014] database to [TRANSFER DB TASKS] Database using the Transfer SQL server Object Task in SSIS.